YONKERS HISTORICAL SOCIETY

 Sherwood House Historic Timeline and Images

-1740 - Thomas Sherwood built the farmhouse along an old Native American trail, as a tenant farmer of the Philipsburgh Manor in the same year his son, Stephen, was born.
+1740 - Thomas Sherwood built the farmhouse against a hill to make the best of the available farmland, along an old Native American trail, as a tenant farmer of the Philipsburgh Manor in the same year his son, Stephen, was born.

-1756 - Thomas Sherwood is elected to the position of Constable and Collector of Philipsburgh, a position he maintains until 1779.
+1756 - Thomas Sherwood was elected to the position of Constable and Collector of Philipsburgh, a position he maintained until 1779.

 1779 - British General Sir Banastre Tarleton passed by the Sherwood farm with 300 troops on their way to raid Bedford at around midnight on July 1st during a rainstorm.

-1785 - Stephen Sherwood purchased the land at an auction, after it was confiscated from Frederick Philipse III by the State of New York due to his Loyalist views.
+1785 - Stephen Sherwood purchased the land at an auction, after it was confiscated from Frederick Philipse III by the State of New York due to his status as a loyalist during the American Revolutionary War.

-1787 - For some unknown reason Stephen Sherwood sold the land and Jabez Fowler became the new owner of the Sherwood Farm.
+1787 - Stephen Sherwood sold the land to fellow war veteran Jabez Fowler, who became the new owner of the Sherwood Farm.

 1801 - Dr. John I. Ingersoll of Connecticut purchased the old Sherwood farm from Jabez Fowler and became Yonkers’ first medical doctor, attending to patients throughout all of Lower Westchester County.

-1810 - A ground floor annex was added by Dr. Ingersoll to act as his office.
+1810 - A ground floor annex was added by Dr. Ingersoll to serve as his office.

-1831 - Joshua Huestio was next to take over ownership of the property.
+1831 - Joshua Huestis was next to take over ownership of the property.

-1834 - Frederick Weed, a retired businessman, purchased the farm and it would remain with his family for many generations.
-It is believed construction of the Weed Caretaker's Cottage began this year based on an engraved stone of the steps leading to it.
+1834 - Frederick Weed, a retired businessman, purchased the farm and it would remain with his family for 89 years, which is longer than any other owner.

-1850 - A lot of constructive work was done on the property.
-Isaac Weed added a second floor to the south annex originally created by Dr. Ingersoll.
-The red barn was also built around this time.
-It is possible the stone wall might have been added, as well, if it did not already exist prior to this time.
+1850 - Isaac Weed added a second floor to the south annex originally built by Dr. Ingersoll.
+The former caretaker’s cottage, now known as the Weed Cottage, and the red barn were both built around this time.
+It is possible the stone wall might have been added, as well.

-1863 - Isabelle Weed married Henry R. Hicks and they moved into the cottage.
+1863 - Isaac's daughter, Isabella, married Henry R. Hicks and they moved into the cottage.
+Isaac Weed died the same year.

 1901 - Angeline Weed died.

-1902 - Henry and Isabelle move into the house and Hicks makes improvements, which include adding electricity and a lean-to at the rear of the house containing a bathroom.
+1902 - Henry and Isabella move into the main house and Hicks makes improvements, which include adding electricity and a lean-to at the rear of the house containing a bathroom.

-1923 - Henry and Isabelle’s granddaughter, Elsa Hicks Kroeber, sold the house to a realty company, after their deaths.
+1923 - Henry and Isabella’s granddaughter, Elsa Hicks Kroeber, sold the house to a realty company, after their deaths.

-1940 - Pietro Magnaldi and his wife, Virginia, bought the restaurant and soon changed the name to the Royal Farm International House.
+1940 - Pietro Magnaldi and his wife bought the property and during the early 1940s they converted it into the first Italian restaurant in Yonkers named the Royal Farms Restaurant International House.

 1954 - The Consolidated Edison Company of New York acquired the property from the Magnaldi family and the restaurant was closed.

-1955 - The Yonkers Historical Society was allowed to lease the property from Con Ed with the agreement that they would restore it to its original condition and turn it into a museum.
-The Magnaldis moved into the cottage and agreed to act as caretakers.
+1955 - The Yonkers Historical Society was allowed to lease the property from Con Ed with the agreement that they would restore it to its original condition and reopen it as a museum.
+The Magnaldis moved into the cottage and became its caretakers.

-1964 - The five Federated Garden Clubs of Yonkers donated the Colonial Garden.
-Sadly, Pietro Magnaldi also died in this year, but his wife remained as caretaker until the early 1980s.
+1964 – By this time, the wooden shed over the well has been painted white.
+There are still no wooden safety rails leading to the cottage, which means it was added later.
+The five Federated Garden Clubs of Yonkers donated the Colonial Garden.
+Sadly, Pietro Magnaldi also died in this year, but his wife remained as caretaker, until the early 1980s when she passed away.

 1984 - Sherwood House was added to the National Register of Historic Places.